notifi-network/notifi-sdk-ts/packages/notifi-web-push-service-worker/README.md

 <br/><br/>

 # Subscribing for WebPush notifications
-Subscribing for WebPush notifications is a mult-step process.
+Subscribing for WebPush notifications is a multi-step process.
 1. Initialize service worker
 2. Upon initializing the Notifi FE client or Notifi React card, call the service worker endpoint to let the service worker know that the user has signed into Notifi.
 3. Request the user for [Notification permissions](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission_static) and call the service worker to let the service worker know that permissions for web push have been granted.
 Requirements for each OS/browser is different.
-Please look at the requirements for the each OS/browser.
+Please check each requirements for different OS/browsers.

 Once these steps have been fulfilled, PWA users will receive all alerts created via the notifi-frontend-client or notifi-react packages.